DepiKaur/TypeSpeeder/README.md

 Enter username and password to connect with the database before running this application either in IntelliJ or Command Terminal.

+## Quick-start this application
+Set up a database with the same path as given in the `application.properties` file.

+Enter username: `DepiAdmin`

+Enter password: `Depi1234`

 ## Instructions to run this application

 In this application, one can check one's typing speed.
 To begin with, there exists an opportunity to choose a language-